Z--NIFC Building 415 Replacement

 Quick Summary

-The Department of the Interior, Bureau of Land Management (BLM), National Interagency Fire Center (NIFC), is soliciting proposals for the NIFC 415 Duane Graves Replacement project in Boise, ID.
-This Total Small Business Set-Aside opportunity involves the construction of new administrative and service buildings, along with the demolition of an existing structure and site restoration.
-Proposals are due May 29, 2026.
+The Department of the Interior, Bureau of Land Management (BLM), National Interagency Fire Center (NIFC), is soliciting proposals for the NIFC Building 415 Replacement project in Boise, ID.
+This Total Small Business Set-Aside opportunity involves the construction of new administrative and service buildings (320-SGE), alongside the demolition of the existing NIFC 415-MNT building and restoration of its footprint for parking.
+Proposals are due June 22, 2026, at 2:00 PM MDT.

 Scope of Work